Manisha-sharda-Prasad/java17/src/NOTES/Frameworks/01_Spring+SpringBoot.md

 ##  Spring Boot

-- Framework designed to simplify the development of Java applications,
+- Framework simplifies development of Java applications,
 - for web applications and microservices.
 - provides a pre-configured setup.
 - reduce boilerplate code.